Generally speaking, there are 6 steps for the performance optimization with Intel® C++ Compiler.

 Before your enable the IPO optimization, you must change your original archive “ar” and linker “ld” to Intel® “xiar” and “xild”.
 Please refer to the following article on how to port from GNU* compiler to Intel® C++ Compiler for more details.

 IPO is a cross-file optimization.
-Normally you can just enable the IPO optimization by option “-ipo”.
+Normally you can just enable the IPO optimization by the option “-ipo”.
 By this option, the compiler will add some intermediate data in the generated object files.
 During the linking stage, the compiler is invoked to perform the multiple-files optimization based on the intermediate data in the object files.
-Lots of optimizations can be done in the IPO optimization.
+Several optimizations can be done in the IPO optimization.

 The memory requirement will be increased and the compilation time will be longer if IPO optimization is enabled.
 Especially for very bigger applications, you may find the compilation time is increased significantly.